Frankasaurus/frankasaurus.github.io/content/Dungeons & Dragons 5e/Campaigns/Current/StracciaD&D 2/Characters/Vimak Vaimei-Laga.md

 ```
 # Trivia
 - He spent nearly a year's wage on a very fancy captain's hat.
-- Vimak has shown romantic interest in Arcanist [[Aileen des Venohsi]], a crew member of the supreme vessel "[[The Giant of Jaxos]]", even spending the night with her.
+- Vimak has shown romantic interest in Arcanist Aileen des Venohsi, a crew member of the supreme vessel "[[The Giant of Jaxos]]", even spending the night with her.